-Where national GP patient survey results were below average the practice had developed and implemented an action plan to address some of the findings and improve patient satisfaction.
-For example, records showed that the practice had provided additional training for the GPs regarding involving and empowering patients as well as improving patient satisfaction.
-Staff told us they were awaiting publication of the latest national GP patient survey results in order to monitor the outcome of this training.
+Where national GP patient survey results were below average the practice had taken action to address some of the findings and improve patient satisfaction.
+For example, the practice had employed a clinical nurse lead to help improve patient satisfaction scores for consultations with nurses.